ArkEcosystem/AIPs/AIPS/aip-vm.md

 Execution is tightly coupled with blockchain state - available  via wallet manager.

 ### Storage
-VirtualMachine will introduce a new storage option for smart contracts to store state in as secure and distributed way.
+Virtual Machine will introduce a new storage option for smart contracts to store state in as secure and distributed way.
 A Light key-value database can be used, as state can be reproduced via rebuild - from transactions (blockchain replay).

 ### General constraints
 #### Interfaces to other modules